confluentinc/sts-retail-genai-workshop/README.md

     );
 ```

+**How can we identify the most popular products over a defined time window?**

+Before running below query, we should first explore the raw shoes_clickstream data to understand user interactions.
+This involves:

+- Counting product views per minute to analyze engagement trends.

+- Calculating the average time spent on each product to measure interest levels.

+- Grouping and ranking them into 1-minute windows to track real-time trends.

+Once we understand these metrics, we can proceed with ranking the top 5 products every minute.
+Let's try now running the below query.

 6. Add a new query by clicking on + icon in the left of previous query to Insert records to the above table by running the following query.

 ```sql
 INSERT  INTO top_products_every_minute
     WITH ProductStats AS (